-15.20 For vacation scheduling purposes only, in accordance with Article 15.19 regular part-time employees will indicate their availability to replace full-time and regular part-time employees at the time of vacation planning as per Article 13.08.
+15.23 For vacation scheduling purposes only, in accordance with Article 15, regular part-time employees will indicate their availability to replace full-time and regular part-time employees at the time of vacation planning as per Article 13.08.
 The Employer may pre-book regular part-time employees based on their availability.
-Where no regular part-time employees are available, the Employer may pre-book casual part-time based on their availability.
+Where no regular part-time employees are available, the Employer may pre-book casual part-time based on their availability, after confirming the casual part-time is still available when a need is identified.